josephjacksonw/mr-robogers-neighborhood/README.md

 welcomeMessage(input);
 Expected Output: "123"

+Test: it should output an error if the number is not a positive integer
+Code:
+const input = -12

 Describe buildArr()

 Test: "it should create an array of counting numbers up to the submitted input